syncfusion-content/typescript-docs/TypeScript/PivotChart/Export.md

 {% endhighlight %}

-## Exporting Customization
+## Exporting customization

-You can add title and description to the exporting document by using title and description property obtained in the "beforeExport" event.
+You can add the title and description to the exporting document by using the title and description property obtained in the "beforeExport" event.

 N> Title and description cannot be added to image formats.